Local Fares and Passes

 Transfers have the following restrictions:

-- Travel must be in the same direction within three hours from time of issuance or otherwise indicated on the transfer
+- Travel must be made within two hours from time of issuance or otherwise indicated on the transfer

 - Transfers are issued by bus operator only at time fare is paid.
 Advise driver or agent of your destination and intention to transfer when boarding